maitag/peote-view-origin/README.md

 - elements with same program will be drawn fastest (throught opengl drawarray)
 - to stream Elements In/Out fast,  use only 1 bufferSegment in Displaylist

+####Todo

+- add more image-encoding (for native targetd, only png-images can be loaded per http)
+- more simple samples and demos, usability and platform tests, api improvement, optimization
+- render to texture
+- tilesheet-animations
+- documentation